 We adopt a linear merging strategy to construct models with varying long-context capacities while minimizing changes to their base ability.
 Specifically, we merge two models with different context capabilities at various ratios to obtain models with intermediate long-context strengths.
 With selected merge ratio, we ensure that the base capabilities remain largely unchanged, isolating long-context capacity as the key variable.
 We apply this strategy to two models: Qwen2.5-7B-Instruct-1M with long context ability at 1M and Qwen2.5-7B-Instruct with long context ability at 32k.

-We first evaluate these merged models on the \textit{Needle-in-a-Haystack} benchmark with a full 32k context, and observe that long-context ability increases with the merge ratio.
-As most models achieve near-perfect scores (close to 100\%) on the \textit{Needle-in-a-Haystack} benchmark, this task fails to effectively differentiate their long-context capabilities.
-The corresponding results are provided in \cref{app:Other Results on Different Long-Context Ability}.
-To better assess and compare the long-context ability of different merge ratios of models, we adopt more challenging benchmarks such as \textit{Value Tracking} and \textit{Question Answering}, which require stronger long-range attention and reasoning over extended sequences.
-These tasks provide a more sensitive signal for evaluating effective long-context processing.
+We first evaluate the merged models on \textit{Needle-in-a-Haystack} at 32k and find that long-context ability grows with the merge ratio, but near-perfect scores make it less discriminative (\cref{app:Other Results on Different Long-Context Ability}).
+We therefore adopt more challenging 32k tasks such as \textit{Value Tracking} and \textit{Question Answering}, which better capture effective long-context processing by requiring stronger long-range reasoning.

-We then perform SFT using both \texttt{short} and \texttt{long} reasoning datasets, and report the final accuracy on three benchmarks: \texttt{MATH500}, \texttt{AIME22-24}, and \texttt{GSM8K}.
-We also plot the relationship between 32K long-context capability and reasoning performance, as well as the relationship between long-context capability and average output length.
-The results are shown in \cref{fig:Visualization of the relationship between 128k long-context ability} and \cref{fig:Visualization of the relationship between 128k long-context ability2}.
-Interestingly, we still observe a correlation between long-context capability and reasoning performance.
-For example, at merge ratios of 0.1 and 0.7—where the models exhibit relatively strong effective long-context ability—the resulting reasoning performance remains high.
-In contrast, at a merge ratio of 1.0, despite the model being able to process up to 1M tokens, its effective long-context ability is weaker than others, and the reasoning performance drops accordingly.
+We fine-tune the merged models on both \texttt{short} and \texttt{long} reasoning datasets, and evaluate on \texttt{MATH500}, \texttt{AIME22-24}, and \texttt{GSM8K}.
+We also examine the relationship between effective long-context ability, reasoning accuracy, and output length (\cref{fig:Visualization of the relationship between 128k long-context ability,fig:Visualization of the relationship between 128k long-context ability2}).
+Results show that moderate merge ratios (e.g., 0.1, 0.7) yield strong effective long-context ability and high reasoning accuracy, while the 1M model (ratio 1.0) exhibits weaker effective long-context utilization and degraded performance.